Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Los Angeles' games this year have hit the over on five of 12 set point totals (41.7%).

-- When Los Angeles piles up over 365.3 yards, the team is 4-3 against the spread and 5-2 overall.
+- Los Angeles is 4-3 against the spread and 5-2 overall when the team piles up more than 365.3 yards.

 - The Chargers have turned the ball over 15 times this season, four fewer than the Giants have forced (19).